 How to Answer

 Describe how your career goals and values align with those of the company and the role.
 Thoroughly research the company and review the job description in detail prior to the interview.
-Take it as an opportunity to talk about Tesla, its values, and the Data Analyst role.
+Take it as an opportunity to discuss Tesla, its values, and the Data Analyst role.

 Example